LinnPloug/Bachelor-Thesis/README.md

-# Bachelor Thesis – Data Analysis
+# Bachelor Thesis: Data Analysis

 This repository contains data analysis scripts and measurement data used for the bachelor thesis: